-It also expands the "lawful purposes of the committee" for party committees to include promoting the success or defeat of referendum questions.
-Existing law generally allows PACs to pay specific expenses to accomplish their lawful purposes.
+It also expands the "lawful purposes" of party committees to include promoting the success or defeat of referendum questions.

 Surplus Distributions (§ 7)

 By law, candidate committees and PACs, other than exploratory committees or PACs organized for ongoing political activities, must generally spend or distribute surplus funds (1) within 90 days after (a) a primary when a candidate loses or (b) an election or referendum not held in November or (2) by March 31 following an election or a referendum held in November.